Isle of Wight: Governance

 The island had a single Member of Parliament until 2024.
 The Isle of Wight constituency covered the entire island, with 138,300 permanent residents in 2011, being one of the most populated constituencies in the United Kingdom (more than 50% above the English average).
 Following passage of the Parliamentary Voting System and Constituencies Act 2011, the Sixth Periodic Review of Westminster constituencies was to have changed this, but this was deferred to no earlier than October 2022 by the Electoral Registration and Administration Act 2013.
 Thus the single constituency remained for the 2015, 2017 and 2019 general elections.
 However, two separate constituencies, Isle of Wight East and Isle of Wight West were created for the island under the 2022 review, and were first contested in the 2024 general election.

-The Isle of Wight is a ceremonial and non-metropolitan county.
+The Isle of Wight is a ceremonial county and unitary authority.
 Since the abolition of its two borough councils and restructuring of the Isle of Wight County Council into the new Isle of Wight Council in 1995, it has been administered by a single tier Island Council which has the same powers as a unitary authority in England.

 There have been small regionalist movements: the Vectis National Party and the Isle of Wight Party; but they have attracted little support at elections.